hochwagenlab/ChIPseq_functions/ChIPseq_Pipeline_v3/README.md

 # README
 # ChIP-seq Pipeline version 3
-( updated: 6/13/17 )
+( updated: 1/22/18 )

 ## UPDATES
-1. New fasta file Yue.SK1.genome.fa
-2. GEN options are now: SacCer3, SK1K, SK1Yue-PM, and SK1Yue-2mis
-3. New variable: BDG.
-If you want to create bedgraphs but not wiggle files,
-   set BDG=T and WIG=F (This is now the default.)
+1. This update is to allow for paired-end sequencing analysis.
+2. Two new scripts have been added to the folder: Bowtie_PE_B4.sbatch and MACS2_FE_W4.sbatch.
+They are not currently called by ChIPseq-pipeline_v3.sbatch.
+3. See ChIPseq_PE_example.sh for a template to run the paired-end sequencing pipeline.

 ## PREPARATION
 1. Move entire folder into your home on prince (keep folder name as